-In this Master course I introduce the fundamental principles relevant to present-day and past distribution of plants.
+In this Master course (6 ECTS) I introduce the fundamental principles relevant to present-day and past distribution of plants.
 The aim is giving students the necessary biological knowledge to understand environmental and climate change and its relation to plant distribution.

 The over-arching question is how changes in the environemnt affect biological processes from the level of individuals up to ecosystems.

 This is a theoretical-practical course (6 ECTS) at the Bachelor level and it deals with flora identification and conservation.
 We provide the students with the necessary tools for the identification of the main groups of vascular plant taxa and provide knowledge about their evolutionary relationships, with a particular focus on the Mediterranean flora.
 The course includes a visit to the Museum herbarium at Sapienza University as well as practical excersises and excursions.